mapbox/underreact/README.md

 There's a good chance your app isn't at the root of your domain.
 So this option represents the path of your site *within* that domain.

-For example, if your app is at `https://www.special.com/ketchup/*`, you should set `siteBasePath: ketchup`.
+For example, if your app is at `https://www.special.com/ketchup/*`, you should set `siteBasePath: 'ketchup'`.

 ### stylesheets